autarch/blog.urth.org/content/posts/2022-07-02-my-perl-and-raku-conference-2022-write-up.md

 [Watch it on YouTube](https://youtu.be/oHUIbWjphnU)

 I was never a fan of [`SQL::Abstract`](https://metacpan.org/pod/SQL::Abstract) because I find its API arbitrary and confusing.
-But apparently, it's also really slow.
+But apparently it's also really slow.

 ### Dispatches from Raku - Daniel Sockwell